Vestibular Migraine Linked to Increased Anxiety, Say Researchers

-A study released in March compared 35 participants with confirmed Vestibular Migraine, 31 participants with migraine without symptoms of vertigo, and 32 volunteer controls with no history of migraine.
+A study released in March compared 35 participants with confirmed vestibular migraine, 31 participants with migraine without symptoms of vertigo, and 32 volunteer controls with no history of migraine.
 Using a variety of assessments, the researchers measured each participant’s levels of anxiety, panic, and depression.
-There were no significant differences between the participants in terms of age or education, and no significant difference in headache duration between the two migraine groups.
+There were no significant differences between the participants in terms of age or education, and no significant difference in headache duration between the two migraine groups.1

 Anxiety and agoraphobia

 However, there were significant differences in anxiety levels.
-According to the study, the Vestibular Migraine participants experienced significantly higher levels of anxiety and agoraphobia than either of the other two groups.
-Symptoms of vertigo also were linked with more severe headaches.
+According to the study, the vestibular migraine participants experienced significantly higher levels of anxiety and agoraphobia than either of the other two groups.
+Symptoms of vertigo also were linked with more severe headaches.1

 Granted, this was only one study, and one with a small sample size at that.
 However, as someone who regularly experiences severe, disabling vertigo, this makes sense to me.
 I live in Texas, where a car is needed to go just about anywhere.
 I rarely leave my house without experiencing some level of anxiety about suddenly becoming too sick to drive back home.